-The first set of Technical Specifications for Interoperability, prepared by the European Association for Railway Interoperability (AEIF), was adopted in 2002 for the trans-European high speed rail system.
-These TSIs related to infrastructure, energy, rolling stock, control-command and signalling, maintenance and operation are already in force since 1 December 2002.
+The first set of technical specifications for interoperability, prepared by the European Association for Railway Interoperability (AEIF), was adopted in 2002 for the trans-European high speed rail system.
+These TSIs related to infrastructure, energy, rolling stock, control-command and signalling, maintenance and operation are in force since 1 December 2002.
 Since then, the TSIs for the high speed system have been already revised.
-All revised high speed TSIs are now in force.
 Read more...

 The conclusions of this analysis were reflected in the Recommendation to the Commission on 1520/1524 system.

-Following this Recommendation, the Agency will include the 1520/1524 mm rail systems in the TSIs along with the 1435 mm and other track gauges.
+Following this Recommendation, the Agency included the 1520/1524 mm rail systems in the TSIs along with the 1435 mm and other track gauges.
 Read more...

 For each TSI, a list of applicable standards and other documents relevant to the design and conformity assessment of subsystems and interoperability constituents is provided.

 According to the Interoperability Directive 2008/57/EC Article 5.8, the Agency may publish technical documents to which TSIs are referring to.